 The top 1% of Americans own 40% of the national wealth, while the bottom 90% own on 21%.
 Three decades ago, the top 1% owned 34%, and the bottom 90% owned 33%.
 This divide is one of the reasons Donald Trump was elected president.
 Although voters may not have known the exact statistics, they inherently knew that they were getting the short end of the stick.

-Look for this issue to become a hot topic, especially with the Left.
+Look for this issue to become hot, especially with the Left.
 If buybacks are banned (Marco Rubio has talked about taxing them.), stocks will take a major hit.
 If it even looks like they will be outlawed, stocks could suffer long before a law is passed.
 If so, this will be positive for gold and silver.